hemantksingh/messup-learn/Infrastructure/DevOps.md

 * encapsulation and abstraction
    * ensure deployments are scriptable and decoupled from CI/CD tooling to facilitate migration & local testing
    * modularise reusable scripts to prevent duplication
+* secure by default
-* security baked into your pipeline
+    * security baked into your pipelines
     * no secrets in source code
     * store secrets in a vault not in auto-generated files on a CI server
     * run with least privileges